Michael McFadyen's Scuba Diving - Shinkoku Maru

 It is believed that the Shinkoku Maru was hit amidships by one bomb dropped by the Douglas Dauntless dive bombers of the carrier USS Yorktown on 17 February 1944.
 The next morning, six torpedoes were fired at the ship by planes from the USS Bunker Hill but they all missed.
 Later the same day, Grumman Avengers from an unknown aircraft carrier sunk the Shinkoku Maru in a torpedo attack that opened a large hole on the port side and flooded the engine room.

 However, in an email to me, the author of Hailstorm over Truk Lagoon, Klaus Lindemann, advised me that since he wrote his book, some Japanese veterans from the Shinkoku Maru gave him a vivid description of the attack on the boat.
 They told him that it was during the night when they were hit, in the small hours of the second day.
-This makes it certain that the Avengers of the USS Enterprise were the ones who dropped a close miss on the starboard side near the engine room and opened the hull.
+This makes it certain that the Avengers of the USS Enterprise were the ones who dropped a close miss on the port side near the engine room and opened the hull.
 The damage is consistent with a bomb near miss as torpedo damages look different (they are generally much larger).

 The ships masts originally stuck up out of the water but they were blown off at some time.
 The ship was "discovered" by divers in December 1971.